Vancouver Quadra: History

 The electoral district was created in 1947 from Vancouver East and Vancouver South ridings.
 It was a swing riding for most of its first four decades.
 However, in 1984, John Turner, then Prime Minister, unseated Progressive Conservative incumbent Bill Clarke even as Turner's Liberals suffered what was then the biggest seat loss in Canadian history.
 It was one of only two Liberal-held seats west of Ontario.
 The seat has stayed in Liberal hands ever since.

 The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of Vancouver Quadra should be adjusted, and a modified electoral district of the same name will be contested in future elections.
 The redefined Vancouver Quadra loses a portion of its current territory east of the Arbutus Corridor to the new district of Vancouver Granville.
 These new boundaries were legally defined in the 2013 representation order, which came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.

+Historical boundaries

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

-Current Member of Parliament

-Its Member of Parliament (MP) is Joyce Murray, (Liberal) a former British Columbia cabinet minister and provincial Member of the Legislative Assembly.
-She was first elected in a March 2008 by-election, by a small margin.
-Murray was re-elected in the general elections of 2008, 2011 and 2015 with larger margins.
-She was again re-elected in the 2019 and 2021 federal elections, albeit by reduced margins.